Rudozem Street Dog Rescue (RSDR) is a non-profit foundation that rescues Street Dogs in Bulgaria and finds loving homes for them.

 "Although we never intended to be rescuing street dogs when we moved to Bulgaria, we couldn't ignore their plight.
 Now that we have started, it is a lifetime commitment.
 There are times when it is heartbreaking but we could never leave what we have started otherwise there would be no one to care about and fight for these dogs".
 Diane Rowles

 Anita represents Diane & Tony when they are not available.
-Anita has done her own sponsored event for the RSDR and even though she is in Australia, she is a a great help online with her organisational skills.
-Anita is now currently studying a Dog Behaviour and training course.
+Anita has done her own sponsored event for the RSDR and is a a great help online with her organisational skills.
+Anita has completed a Certificate in Dog Training and Behaviour.

 RSDR Adopt is a non-profit unincorporated association based in Britain acting on instructions of the Rudozem Street Dog Rescue founders in Bulgaria.
 RSDR adopt exists solely to provide administration and banking facilities in Britain on behalf of Rudozem Street Dog Rescue in Bulgaria.
 For more information on RSDR Adopt please go to:

 Since 2009, the Netherlands Adoption team has been finding our dogs homes.

 The NL team consists of many persons with a variety of skills that help with all aspects of arranging adoptions, from Management experience, administration, PR, Advertising, dog training & behaviour advise, translations and having a general love for all animals.
 The Adoption Co-Ordinator in the Netherlands is Ineke Kleij.